 The weather can be intense!
 Action-packed storms include vivid lightning shows and thunder from all directions.
-Rain so forceful, it can feel like a tempest!
+Rain is so forceful, it can feel like a tempest!

-Personally we love this time of year!
+Personally, we love this time of year!
 We love watching thunderstorms while sheltered under our back patio roof.
 Lightning bolts give an amazing light show.
 Entire storms can be eye-popping.

 Since Monsoon thunderstorms can be recurrent throughout the afternoon, you’ll see the sun peeking through.
 Wonderful color variations form in clouds.
 Ideal circumstances for a rainbow!
 Sometimes even doubling!
 A splendid sight!

-Shades of gray, darkest blue, purple, against the vibrant blue sky peeking through!
+Shades of gray, darkest blue, and purple, against the vibrant blue sky peeking through!
 Shards of sunlight gleaming through slits in clouds.
 Rain pouring down over there.
 Again way over there, then on top of you!

 What a wonderful Weather Experience.
 Have your camera ready!

-During the Arizona Monsoon Season, there aren't storms every day.
-Some areas get more rain than do others.
+During the Arizona Monsoon Season, there aren’t storms every day.
+Some areas get more rain than others.
 Even within a town or city.